 Don’t Put It Off

 In a well-fed system, the air is sometimes caused by low water levels — possibly due to overuse or drought.

-Luckily, there’s an easy fix to this problem.
-You can add a few feet of length to the pipe which runs from the pump to the water.
-It’s best to call in a trained professional to help you out.
+Luckily, there’s an easy fix for this problem.
+You can add a few extra feet of length to the pipe that runs from the pump to the water.
+It’s best to call in a trained professional to help you.

 3. Methane Gas

-Methane is a natural gas and may be found in some areas using well-fed water systems.
-It does deplete oxygen and in high concentrations can be flammable.
+Methane is a natural gas and can be found in some areas using well-fed water systems.
+It depletes oxygen and in high concentrations can be flammable.
 Methane gas can also dissolve in water.

-As the water is pumped to the surface, the temperature rises while pressure drops.
-This causes the methane to leak into the water — comparable to how bubbles erupt as you open a can of soda (2).
+As the water is pumped to the surface, the temperature rises and pressure drops.
+This causes the methane to leak into the water — similar to how bubbles erupt when you open a can of soda (2).

-The cause for air in a gravity-fed system is usually due to the water being shut off because of maintenance.
-The air can become trapped when the water is suddenly turned on again.
+Air in a gravity-fed system is usually caused by the water being shut off during maintenance.
+The air can become trapped when the water is turned back on.
 You can easily fix this by running your faucets until the water flow becomes regular again.

-Air in the hot water line can be frustrating.
-If you suspect the water heater is the issue, look for the signs such as sputtering from the hot faucet only.
-However, if the cold feed is showing signs too, the problem is likely in your whole system.
+Trapped air in your hot water system can be frustrating.
+If you suspect that your water heater is the issue, look for the signs such as sputtering only coming from the hot faucet.
+However, if the cold feed also shows signs, the problem is likely with your whole system.

 Turning on all your faucets can help remove air pockets.
 If the issue is with your tank, we recommend purging the air from the system.
 If you followed this guide, you now know how to get air out of water lines and you can enjoy a smooth flow and quiet taps again.